Skip To Main Content

 If you’re using a teapot, heat your water with a kitchen kettle, pour it into the teapot and close the lid.
 You may choose to steep the tea in the pot itself or simply use it for presentation, pouring the hot water into each cup for individual steeping.

-Some teapots, like the Fiore Teapot in Stone Blue, have infusing baskets built into them, or you may wish to use a standalone infusing basket that fits into your teapot’s opening.
+Some teapots, like the Fiore Teapot or Terra Teapot have infusing baskets built into them, or you may wish to use a standalone infusing basket that fits into your teapot’s opening.
 In either case, scoop one teaspoon of loose-leaf tea into the infusing basket for each six-ounce serving, add hot water, close the lid, and let steep for the appropriate length of time depending on the variety of tea.
 Then, pour and enjoy.

 Related Items